On this page

 Parent-child controls in the animate state

-The center of the torus sits at the child control, because the position of the torus is driven by the child control.
+The center of the torus sits at the child control because the position of the torus is driven by the child control.

-Position of geometry driven by child control
+Position of geometry driven by the child control

 Constraints